 Cost of Teeth Cleaning: Scaling $63 (15 mins) – $236 (60 mins)

 Teeth cleaning happens every hour of every day at Archer Dental.
 Our teeth cleaning service is called Hygiene Therapy.
-This is very comprehensive program which includes an Oral Health Exam after scaling / cleaning treatment.
+The comprehensive program includes an Oral Health Exam after scaling / cleaning treatment.
 For an extra $40 the patient may get an additional tooth polishing service with a coarse or medium paste to remove extrinsic stain such as coffee, tea, wine etc. It has a refreshing minty taste.

 Price of X-Rays is $34 minimum.